 When a business invests in new phone lines, purchasing new hardware to get the system up and running is often required.
 With AT&T IP Flexible reach, there is no need for this purchase because most businesses using their existing IP or TDM PBX lines.
 Reducing equipment reduces the startup costs for a company.

-Call quality is always something that you want with business communication, and this is a factor that AT&T prioritizes for their VoIP phone systems.
+Call quality is essential for business communication, and AT&T prioritizes QoS in their VoIP phone systems.
 Public internet and networks often have lag or latency that reduces the quality of the call.
 To eliminate this and maintain QoS, AT&T utilizes its MPLS network.

 Scalable Communications Channels

-Compare this to a primary rate interface (PRI), which provides high call quality and some data transmission but is limited to 23 communication channels per upgrade, and you’ll see why a SIP trunking solution from AT&T is more scalable.
-With PRI, if you want one or 24 extra lines added, you’re going to be purchasing one batch of 23 or purchasing 56 lines for your office.
-In our guide comparing SIP vs PRI, we dove into the details of what to expect.
-In today’s quickly scaling business world, it’s hard to justify being limited to preordained blocks when you want to grow.
+This makes AT&T SIP trunking much more cost-efficient than a landline’s primary rate interface (PRI) method, which provides high call quality and some data transmission but is limited to 23 communication channels per upgrade.
+With PRI, whether you want one or 24 extra lines added, you must purchase one batch of 23 lines for your office.
+In our guide comparing SIP vs PRI, we dive into the details of what to expect.

 Flexible Calling Plans